 Supporting the public sector to fully engage with communities and to deliver efficient and innovative community infrastructure, programs and services

-Working with communities in resource regions to understand impacts and maximise opportunities
+Working with communities in resource and renewables regions to understand impacts and maximise opportunities